 Like their name suggests, hearing dogs are trained to assist their deaf and hard-of-hearing partners.
 When the dog hears a particular cue, they alert their owner and lead them towards the noise.
 These cues include smoke or fire alarms, doorbells, door knocking, phones, alarm clocks, and even the person’s name.

-Like other assistance dogs, hearing dogs increase their partners’ independence and awareness, both in and out of the home.
+Like other support dogs, hearing dogs increase their partners’ independence and awareness, both in and out of the home.
 Common breeds used include labradors, golden retrievers, cocker spaniels, and poodles (miniature or standard).
 While they aren’t required to wear special gear, some owners outfit their hearing dogs in bright orange.

 Mobility Assistance Dogs

 Many people with disabilities rely on mobility assistance dogs to help them perform everyday tasks.
 This includes retrieving objects, opening doors, pressing automatic door buttons, and turning on lights.
-Mobility assistance dogs are typically partnered with people who have things like:
+Mobility support dogs are typically partnered with people who have things like:

 - Spinal cord injuries